aeevered/elected-officials-data-acquisition/docs/README.md

 ### `dim_source`

 This table contains a row for each possible data source.
-This is useful as a tracking and monitoring feature, allowing the ability to track where the data has been source from.
+This is useful as a tracking and monitoring feature, allowing the ability to track where the data has been sourced from.

 This table can also serve as a reference of all sources where data is being acquired from.